More information on mumps can be found on the NHS Inform website.

-Surveillance update for 2018
+Surveillance update for January to March 2021

 Age distribution of cases

-Laboratory confirmed cases by NHS boards
+Laboratory-confirmed cases by NHS boards

 There are limitations caused by a reliance on laboratory reports as this will represent a considerable underestimate of community circulation of mumps as many cases may be undiagnosed or based on clinical confirmation only.
-It should also be noted that differences in sampling and testing practices may account for variation across the NHS boards.
+It should also be noted that differences in sampling and testing practices may account for variation across the NHS Boards.